 Annual membership fee: $70 for students

 The AMSN is a vibrant community that provides resources and a recognized certification program for medical-surgical nurses.
 Membership is open to anyone interested in medical-surgical nursing.
-Members include RNs, LPNs, LVNs, clinical nurse specialists, nurse practitioners, educators, researchers, administrators, and students.
+Members include the RN, LPN, LVN, clinical nurse specialist, registered nurse practitioner, educator, researcher, administrator, and student.
 They are leaders who advocate for patients, mentor each other, and advance nursing practice, all to inspire excellence.

 American Association of Critical Care Nurses

 Annual membership fee: $78

 The discounted student membership to the AACN offers students a door to the largest national organization for critical care nurses.
 Members receive access to medical journals, professional nursing toolkits and online learning opportunities.
 Their community advocates, guides and supports the daily needs of critical care nurses across the US.

 Additional Professional and Student Nursing Organizations You Can Join

 Nursing associations also build a support system for nursing students with unique backgrounds and interests.
 Specifications may pertain to your gender, cultural background, region of the country or advocacy focus.
 Examples include: